North-Sea-Transition-Authority/digital-notification-library/README.md

 ##### Notify file attachment restrictions
 There is a file size limit of 2MB and file name length limit of 100 characters.
 There should be validation in place on the consumer to ensure that only valid files are passed through to the library to be attached to emails.
+As the consumer, you can call the `isFileAttachable` method which will carry out checks on the file that you would like to attach.
 To see the full list of GOVUK Notify sending file error codes, see [here](https://docs.notifications.service.gov.uk/java.html#send-a-file-by-email-error-codes)
+If the file does breach any of the restrictions from GOVUK Notify, there will be an error thrown that the consumer will need to handle.

 ### What if a notification fails to send?